AlexTelon/residue_number_systems/README.md

 The image below plots all numbers [0-252] and has the prime factorization of 253 = 11 * 23.
 When creating a tuple (n % 11, n % 23) for all n [0..252] we get all the points shown below.
-The coloring indicates the order in chich they are created.
+The coloring indicates the order in which they are created.
 It starts as black and gets greener over time.
 ![image](order_of_generation.png)
-Notice that what happens.
-We start at (0,0).
-We climb up along the diagonal.
+Notice we start at (0,0) and climb up along the diagonal.
 When we reach an edge we wrap around but continue with the motion.
 In this case x is smaller than y and so we continue climbing up in y while wraping around x ever time we need.

-It is possible for us to decide upone our own way of traversing the same space as the image above for example.
+It is possible for us to decide upon our own way of traversing the same space as the image above for example.
 Let's say go up until we hit max y, then reset y and increment x instead.
 ![image](a_manual_order_of_generation.png)

 Another method might be to choose all the points closest to (0,0) first in some order.
 It would have the property that it works well with infinite large planes.
 But any order will do.

-But while any order might serve as a good representation there are some nice properties assosiated with the sugested way given in chapter 4.7.
+But while any order might serve as a good representation there are some nice properties associated with the suggested way given in chapter 4.7.

 We now know we can generate the combinations without actually doing any modulus calculations, just traverse the points in the correct order.